avras/eesite/courses/EE703/Autumn2016.md

 #### Note

-Undergraduates cannot take this course as its content is almost the same as EE328 Digital Communication
+BTech or DD students cannot take this course as its content is almost the same as EE328 Digital Communication

 #### Course Content

-  - Review of signals and systems
   - Complex baseband representation
   - Digital modulation schemes
   - Gaussian random variables and processes